near/NEPs/specs/Standards/Sould Bound Token/README.md

 ## Specification

-Main requirement for Soulbound tokens is to make it bound to a human:

-- moving tokens from one account to another should be strictly limited to case of _recoverability_ (eg in case a user's private key is compromised due to extortion, loss, etc) or user account merge (_soul transfer_).
+Main requirement for Soulbound tokens is to make it bound to a human.
+Moving tokens from one account to another should be strictly limited to case of **recoverability** (eg in case a user's private key is compromised due to extortion, loss, etc) or user account merge (**soul transfer**).
 This becomes especially important for proof-of-human stamps that can only be issued once per user.
-- there should be an inherit cost when a token is moved.
-We propose an SBT registry, which will assure that a true _soul transfer_ is performed, and the source account will be blocked to house any new soul.

-Atomicity of `soul_transfer` in current NEAR runtime is not possible if the token balance is kept separately in each SBT smart contract.
-To provide atomic transfer of all user tokens, we need additional contract: the `SBT Registry`.
-// TODO: add more details about the registry.

 Two safeguards against misuse of recovery are contemplated.

-1) Users cannot recover an SBT by themselves.
+1. Users cannot recover an SBT by themselves.
 The issuer, a DAO or a smart contract (eg: multisig) dedicated to manage the recovery should be assigned.
-2) Whenever a recovery is triggered then the Soul registry emits _SoulKill_ event (indicator that the account identity is burned).
-Recovering one SBT triggers registry blocklist that should apply for SBTs that share the same address.
+2. Whenever a _soul transfer_ is triggered then the SBT registry emits `Kill` event.
+It creates an inherit cost for such action: the account identity is burned and can't receive any SBT in the future.

+SBT recover MUST not trigger `SoulTransfer` nor `Kill`: malicious issuer could compromise the system by faking the token recovery and take over all other SBTs from a user.
+Only the owner of the account can call `soul_transfer` and merge 2 accounts he owns.

-Soulbound tokens can have an expire date.
+Soulbound tokens can have an _expire date_.
 This is useful for tokens which are related to real world certificates with expire time, or social mechanisms (eg, community membership).
 Such tokens SHOULD have an option to be renewable.
-Examples include mandatory renewal with some frequency to check that the owner is still alive, or renew membership to a DAO that uses SBTs as membership gating.
+Examples include mandatory renewal with a frequency to check that the owner is still alive, or renew membership to a DAO that uses SBTs as membership gating.

+An issuer can provide a _sbt revocation_ in his contract (eg, when a related certificate or membership should be revoked).
+When doing so, the SBT registry MUST be updated and `Revoke` event must be emitted.
+It's up to the registry to define revocation handling (either by burning a token, or changing expire date of it's metadata).

 ### Token Kind